nickohrn/easy-featured-content/readme.txt

 == Frequently Asked Questions ==

+= How do I make a post type featurable? =

+By default, the plugin only allows posts and pages to be featured.
+However, if you have a custom post type, you can easily add featured content support by modifying the following snippet:

+`function register_featured_content_support() {
+	// Adds featured content support to the custom post type 'my-post-type-slug' add_post_type_support('my-post-type-slug', 'featured-content');

+	// Removes featured content support from pages remove_post_type_support('page', 'featured-content');
+}
+add_filter('after_setup_theme', 'register_featured_content_support');`

 = Why would I want to use this plugin? =

 If you have content on your site that you want to feature (maybe on the home page or in a sidebar) then you can use this plugin to enable marking that content as featured.
-It works for the built-in WordPress types (Page, Post) as well as any custom types that have an editing UI.
+It works for any post type that provides an editing UI.

-Use this plugin so that you don't have to write the same thing yourself.

 = How do I use the query variable? =